-This post is going to talk about pricing your Etsy products, how you can target high end buyers and make more money.
+Tips and ideas for pricing your Etsy products, how you can target high end buyers and make more money.
 Great information for sellers who want to enter the luxury market.

 I starting thinking about this today because of a gal on Facebook who was saying that she didn't have any sales and who worried that it was because there were other sellers who had super low prices on their products that competed with hers.